-Since Residential Underground Subdivisions require an Expansion or Enhancement to the distribution network, the servicing Cost for the subdivision shall be based on the result from the Economic Evaluation (see Appendix B).
+Since Residential underground subdivisions require an Expansion or Enhancement to the Distribution System, the servicing Cost for the subdivision shall be based on the result from the Economic Evaluation (see Appendix B).
 The Basic Credit per Property is considered in the model.
 Hydro Ottawa's Offer to Connect shall stipulate the servicing Cost and options.